 The recent cases of high-profile corporations in abusing consumer data continue to raise concerns over how beauty brands and retailers can reach the right balance between personalization and customer privacy protection.

 According to Salesforce, 65% of customers have stopped purchasing from brands that acted suspiciously with their data.
-Data breaches can significantly damage brand reputation and erode the trust and confidence of customers from sharing information about themselves.
+Data breaches can significantly damage brand reputation and erode customers' trust and confidence from sharing information about themselves.

 To cope with these matters, beauty industry players are increasing their focus on protecting customer data and carefully choosing the trusted partners for collaboration.
 However, it can be an intensive effort, requiring companies to divert resources from other critical personalization innovations.